Priyanka-18-stack/apple-clone2/README.md

 ---

 ## ✨ Features
+🎬 Video Hover Play/Pause Interaction
+This useEffect hook adds interactive behavior to video elements with the class .clip.
+When the user hovers over (mouseenter) a video, it starts playing automatically.
+When the user moves the mouse away (mouseout), the video pauses.
 - ⚡ Fast development environment using **Vite**
 - 🎨 Clean layout and animations inspired by Apple
 - 🧩 Organized and modular file structure